khaeru/genno/doc/usage.rst

     c.get("C")

-:meth:`Computer.describe` displays a simple textual trace of the tasks used in this chain of computations.
+:meth:`.Computer.describe` displays a simple textual trace of the tasks used in this chain of computations.
 A portion of the graph is printed out as a nested list:

 .. ipython:: python